 GymFit TV by Gymnastics Bodies is made for those who want to go above and beyond everyday bodyweight exercises.
 This is one of the toughest programs on the list and is designed to challenge even really fit people.
-This program is mobility training on steroids.
-If you work through the whole program, you will not only be a lot stronger and more mobile, but your body will definitely be more defined also.
+The program is mobility training on steroids.
+If you work through it, not only that you will be stronger and mobile, your body will also be more defined.

 Best program for those already fit and want to work on next-level gymnastic movements

 GMB stands for Gold Medal Bodies and they are one of vanguards of this online functional training movement.
 Their pricing structure is quite transparently available on their site.

 Like Gymnastics Bodies, GMB Fitness offers an a la carte program broken up into four - Elements, Integral Strength, Vitamin, and Focused Flexibility.
 You can buy all four in a bundle or buy each program separately.
 Each of the four program focuses on specific elements of functional fitness.
 The program is at $95 each as of this writing.
 You may also opt to bundle all four programs at $295.

 - You can select a la carte program for $95 each, or the full bundle for $295.